 - a.
 The CheckSync state shall be entered on one of the following conditions: - 1.
 From the LostSync state, when a comma is received. - 2.
 From the Ready state, when a disparity error occurs or an invalid symbol is detected. - b.
 When in the CheckSync state the Receive Synchronisation state machine shall initiate the following actions: - 1.
 Replace any received words with RXERR control words. - 2.
 Count the number of symbols received that are invalid or contain a disparity error. - c.
 The Receive Synchronisation state machine shall leave the CheckSync State on one of the following conditions, which shall be evaluated in the order given: - 1.
 When ColdReset is asserted, move to the LostSync state. - 2.
 When WarmReset is asserted, move to the CheckSync state. - 3.
-When a total of more than four symbols are received that are invalid or contain a disparity error, move to the LostSync state. - NOTE These four invalid or erroneous symbols need not be sequential i.e. there may be valid symbols interspersed amongst them - 4.
-When four consecutive valid symbols have been received, move to the Ready state.

-d.
-The CheckSync state is summarised in Table 5-37.
+When word realignment occurs, move to the LostSync state. - 4.
+When a total of more than four symbols are received that are invalid or contain a disparity error, move to the LostSync state. - NOTE These four invalid or erroneous symbols need not be sequential i.e. there may be valid symbols interspersed amongst them - 5.
+When all symbols within a word are valid, move to the Ready state. - d.
+The CheckSync state is summarised in Table 5-33.

-Table 5-37 CheckSync State State CheckSync Entry From the LostSync state, when a comma is received.
+Table 5-33 CheckSync State State CheckSync Entry From the LostSync state, when a comma is received.
 From the Ready state, when a disparity error occurs or an invalid symbol is detected.
 Action Replace any received words with RXERR control words.
 Count the number of symbols received that are invalid or contain a disparity error.
 Exit When ColdReset is asserted, move to the LostSync state.
 When WarmReset is asserted, move to the CheckSync state.
+When word realignment occurs, move to the LostSync state.
 When a total of more than four symbols are received that are invalid or contain a disparity error, move to the LostSync state.
-When four consecutive valid symbols have been received, move to the Ready state.
+When all symbols within a word are valid, move to the Ready state.